ExclamationLabs/connector-base-ringcentral/README.md

 - In order to fully use SCIM and create users, you will need the EditAccounts permission which is not listed.
 This needs to be requested by emailing devsupport@ringcentral.com.

+- Another requirement for using SCIM API - you need to add it to your Directory Integration settings.
+Login your account https://service.ringcentral.com (sandbox account https://service.devtest.ringcentral.com) then select Tools -> Directory Integration -> Google Cloud Directory or SCIM then enable it.

 - Your [Admin Portal panel](https://service.devtest.ringcentral.com/) can be used to view/manage Users.
 You will also need to turn on SCIM from this interface (via More -> Account Settings -> Directory Integration)